tksh164/hci-lab/docs/deploy-aks-on-ws2022-with-hcilab.md

 $params = @{
     TenantId                = 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx'
     SubscriptionId          = 'aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa'
-    ResourceGroupName       = 'aksws2022-rg'  # The resource group name that put an Arc-enabled Kubernetes resource of your management cluster.
+    ResourceGroupName       = 'aksws2022-rg'  # The resource group name where the Arc-enabled Kubernetes resource for your management cluster will be placed.
     UseDeviceAuthentication = $true
     Verbose                 = $true
 }